respeaker/respeakerd/README.md

 ### 2.1 Run `respeakerd`

-In the above step 1.2, a systemd service `respeakerd` will be installed and started.
+In the above `step 1.2`, a systemd service `respeakerd` will be installed and started.
 If everything's right, the `respeakerd` should be running now.
 You can inspect the status of the respeakerd service with

 ```shell
 sudo journalctl -f -u respeakerd